What else was there to do at a retail store where I worked except type love poems to my live-in boyfriend?

 For each Valentine’s Day that we were together, S. gave me a handmade, ultra-modern glass perfume bottle.
 I was barely twenty.
 These fit my idea of poetic, so he did not risk deviating with other items during following years, and I built a decent collection of geometric art glass.
 In turn, for him I constructed mini-scrapbooks of our picture collages, and rigged envelopes I spent hours designing, so that upon opening, a burst of tiny, hand-cut hearts would spring out and rain on him.
 Every single heart I made for him, I meant from the…heart.

 By the time I was with A., love didn’t need to be summarized into one day.
-One year, he stayed home on Valentine’s while I went to the first ever premiere of Eve Ensler’s Vagina Monologues.
-(Yes, you could have more than one “premiere.”)
+One year, he stayed home on V-Day while I went to the premiere of Eve Ensler’s Vagina Monologues.
 With him napping on the couch, and me alone at the theatre watching famous actresses in red ball gowns tell stories of rape and genital mutilation, A. and I may have taken our V-Day rebellion a tad far.
 But I wrote him poems year-round, because what else would I do at the retail store where I worked, except type love poems to my live-in boyfriend?
 It’s like my very blood was made of petals and harp music.
 I came up with titles like “Without Eyes,” attributing vision to the discovery of my love for him.

 And T. and I — well, we mainly hung out on the couch together, endlessly talking.
 It was our favorite pastime.
 One Valentine’s, he took me to a fancy vegan restaurant.
 I asked him to bring along my two girlfriends as a nice gesture because one was unhappily single and the other had a husband out of town.
 T., generous T., obliged, and what a miserable affair — the girls were so long-faced and self-pitying that T. and I considered the romance of bagging up our food and eating in the car.
 But we pushed through, and I loved him then as I do now, even though we’re no longer together.